rcrews/docs-website/HDPDocuments/other/connectors/teradata/1.6.3/readme_teradata.txt

-           These conversion routines can be run against columns in the source data by specifying the desired converter in the string supplied to the â€“sourcerecordschema argument.
+           These conversion routines can be run against columns in the source data by specifying the desired converter in the string supplied to the –sourcerecordschema argument.
 The following sample commands demonstrate how to import all four columns from the 'sales_transaction' table in a Teradata system to a HDFS text file, and convert column "tran_date" to format "YY/MM/dd" using the